owagner/modbus2mqtt/README.md

 -------------------
 The Modbus data which is to be polled is defined in a CSV file.
 There are two types of rows, each with different columns; a "Poller" object and a "Reference" object.
 In  the "Poller" object we define the type of the modbus data and how the request to the device should look like (which modbus references are to be read, for example: holding registers at references 0 to 10).
-With the reference object we define (among other things) to which topic the data of a certain data point (registers, coil..) is going to be published. modbus references are always used as an offset.
-E.g. to read 400020 you would use reference 20 to Refer to the example.csv for more details.
+With the reference object we define (among other things) to which topic the data of a certain data point (registers, coil..) is going to be published.
+Modbus references are as transmitted on the wire.
+In the traditional numbering scheme these would have been called offsets.
+E. g. to read 400020 you would use reference 20.
+Refer to the example.csv for more details.

 Use "coils", for modbus functioncode 1